tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/02/validation-timing.md

 two issues would be raised.

 1. **[Custom filter hooks][FilterHooks] in `functions.php` does not work**
-   It is bacause the `functions.php` in the theme directory would not be parsed when this plugin do its jobs.
+   It is bacause the `functions.php` in the theme directory would not have been parsed when this plugin do its jobs.
+In this case, you **must** put your own code into `drop-in.php` which is placed as `drop-in-sample.php` in the [geolocation database directory][GeoDBDir].
+Please rename it to `drop-in.php` when you use it.

 2. **[Human friendly error page][ErrorPage] is unavailable**
-   It is because the theme setup would not be finished when this plugin do its jobs.
+   It is because the theme setup would not have finished when this plugin do its jobs.
 In this case, you should save your human friendly error page as a static file.
 Taking `403.php` as an example, once you configure "**init action hook**" as "**Validation timing**" and visit that page, then save its source code (actually, it's HTML!) as `403.php`.